 It is said that in India, the middle class is the real class of people.
 Others are mere boundaries.
-The ‘Aam Admi’, as middle class in India came to be known, had its fair share of limelight during the Anti-Corruption Era.
+The ‘Aam Admi’, as middle class in India, came to be known, had its fair share of the limelight during the Anti-Corruption Era.
 It is this middle class for whom the Finance Minister fights for, politicians beg for, and taxes are collected from.
 To discuss who belongs to the middle class is too much to ask for.
 So the next best thing to discuss is their investments.
-It is a well known fact that the middle class in India are financially sound, but just only.
-It is a never ending race against old age to earn a little more, save a little more, invest a little more, and thus live a little more happily.
+It is a well-known fact that the middle class in India is financially sound, but just only.
+It is a never-ending race against old age to earn a little more, save a little more, invest a little more, and thus live a little more happily.
 In such a scenario, stocks are the middle class’ boon.

-5. Stocks are saviours: in times of need, stocks are life savers, and not just metaphorically.
+In times of need, stocks are lifesavers, and not just metaphorically.
 Borrowing is as easy as it gets when it is against your stock value.
 Again, this will benefit the middle class greatly, when they have an approved marginal borrowing that their broker has agreed upon.
 And as of now, writing a check against your account is as easy as writing a diary.
-The silver lining here is that a debt is also created in case your balance is nil and interest rates are very affordable.
+The silver lining here is that debt is also created in case your balance is nil and interest rates are very affordable.

-To conclude, the Middle Class of India is left to decide whether or not stocks are there future, but these points should reinforce the fact that they shouldn’t be taken lightly.
-After all Warren Buffet and Rakesh Jhunjhunwala were from a middle class background and now even their great grandsons won’t have to worry about not having money.
+To conclude, the Middle Class of India is left to decide whether or not stocks are their future, but these points should reinforce the fact that they shouldn’t be taken lightly.
+After all, Warren Buffet and Rakesh Jhunjhunwala were from a middle-class background and now even their great-grandsons won’t have to worry about not having money.
 Everyone can’t be born rich, but they can become rich.